-You’d think what’s the big deal in giving medicines to toddlers?
-With babies and toddlers, it’s a routine job.
 Falling sick is a natural part of growing up.
-In fact, cold and cough and fever become such an integral part of our baby and our life that we’d be wondering if they don’t strike for a couple of months.
-And after frequent visits to the paediatrician and memorizing the names of the medicines, we can handle the situations pretty much by ourselves.
+In fact, cold and cough and fever become such an integral part of your baby and your life that you’d be wondering if they don’t strike for a couple of months.
+And after frequent visits to the paediatrician and memorising the names of the medicines, you can handle the situations pretty much by ourselves.

 That’s what happened with me when my toddler developed slight cold and cough.
 It was pretty much routine for her.
 So I didn’t bother giving her anything.
 But then she developed a fever – 101-102 C. It was the first time that she had fever, so I was worried.
 But I still played it cool; I knew the dosage after all.
 I gave her a dose of Crocin drops.
 2 ml for every kg of body weight.
 The fever went down.
 But in the night, it again shot up.
 So I again administered the same dose.
 The next morning, it was the same case.
 But this time, I decided to visit the doctor.